-On October 16, 2017, the TSXV released a bulletin entitled, "Business Activities Related to Marijuana in the United States" (the "TSXV Bulletin").
-Pursuant to the TSXV Bulletin, the TSXV indicated that it considers marijuana-related activities in the United States to be a violation of TSXV policy due to the U.S. federal prohibition on marijuana, as further discussed in the memoranda issued by James M. Cole, the then Deputy Attorney General, U.S. Department of Justice ("Cole Memorandum").
+TSXV Policy Regarding Business Activities Related to Marijuana in the United States prohibition on marijuana, as further discussed in the memoranda issued by James M. Cole, the then Deputy Attorney General, U.S. Department of Justice ("Cole Memorandum").
 Specifically, issuers with ongoing business activities that violate U.S. federal law regarding cannabis are not in compliance with the TSXV's Listing Requirements (the "Requirements").
 These business activities may include (i) direct or indirect ownership of, or investment in, entities engaging in activities related to the cultivation, distribution or possession of cannabis in the U.S., (ii) commercial interests or arrangements with such entities, (iii) providing services or products specifically targeted to such entities, or (iv) commercial interests or arrangements with entities engaging in providing services or products to U.S. cannabis companies.
 The TSXV reminded issuers that, among other things, should the TSXV find that a listed issuer is engaging in activities contrary to the Requirements, the TSXV has the discretion to initiate a delisting review.